AdobeDocs/commerce-merchant-services.en/help/data-connection/hipaa-readiness.md

 ## Installation

-Merchants who have purchased the health care add-on for Adobe [!DNL Commerce] need to install the [HIPAA-Ready extension](https://experienceleague.adobe.com/en/docs/commerce-admin/start/compliance/hipaa-ready-service#installation).
-After that extension is installed, you need to install the [!DNL Data Connection] extension with the additional `data-services-hipaa` module.
-This module ensures that any back office data you send to Experience Platform is HIPAA-compliant.
+If you purchased the health care add-on for Adobe [!DNL Commerce], you most likely already installed the [HIPAA-Ready extension](https://experienceleague.adobe.com/en/docs/commerce-admin/start/compliance/hipaa-ready-service#installation).
+If you want to ensure that your [!DNL Commerce] back office event data is HIPAA-compliant, you also need to install the [!DNL Data Connection] extension with the additional **Data Services HIPAA** extension.
+The **Data Services HIPAA** extension ensures that any back office data you send to Experience Platform is HIPAA-compliant.
+Learn [how to install the extension](install.md#install-the-data-services-hipaa-extension).

-1. If you have not already done so, [install](install.md#install-the-extension) the [!DNL Data Connection] extension.
-Follow all installation steps in that section.
-1. Download and install the `data-services-hipaa` module by running the following from the command line:

-    ```bash
-    composer require magento/data-services-hipaa
-    ```

-1. what now...

 >[!IMPORTANT]
 >
->When the `data-services-hipaa` module is installed, storefront event data that is used by Live Search and Product Recommendations is no longer captured.
-To re-enable event collection for these services, see [topic](topic.md).
+>When you install the **Data Services HIPAA** extension, storefront event data that is used by Live Search and Product Recommendations is no longer captured.
+This is because storefront event data is generated client-side.
+If you want to continue to capture and send storefront event data, you can re-enable event collection for these services.
+See [general configuration](https://experienceleague.adobe.com/en/docs/commerce-admin/config/general/general.html#data-services) to learn more.

 ## How to ensure data sent to Experience Platform is HIPAA-compliant